A Case for Alternative Investment Platforms for Independent Advisors

 Introducing Crystal Capital Partners

-Our platform of curated funds and co-investments leverages our 25 years+ of industry experience to identify institutional-quality private equity and hedge fund managers at low minimums for advisors and their qualified purchaser clients.
-Crystal is not compensated by any of the managers on the platform, nor do we receive any placement fees for distribution of any fund.
+Our platform of curated funds and co-investments leverages our 25 years+ of industry experience to identify institutional-quality private equity, venture capital, and hedge fund managers, providing a streamlined technology solution that allows advisors to invest with low minimums.
+The key differentiation between our access to curated funds is the conflict-free approach our platform takes.
+Crystal is not compensated by any of the managers on the platform, nor do we receive any placement fees for the distribution of any fund.

-While the median manager's returns may be close to public market indices in any given year, top quartile managers can outperform bottom quartile managers by 10 to 20% per year, underscoring the importance of avoiding underperforming managers to outperform the stock market.
-While there is no guarantee to the performance of any manager on Crystal’s platform, our job is to find managers that have developed robust risk management frameworks, proven track records, and deep teams that are designed to navigate market volatility.
+While the median manager's returns may be close to public market indices in any given year, top-quartile managers have outperformed bottom quartile managers by 10 to 20% per year according to the chart below, underscoring the importance of avoiding underperforming managers to outperform the stock market.
+While there is no guarantee to the performance of any manager on Crystal’s platform, our job is to find managers that have developed robust risk management frameworks, proven track records, and deep teams that are designed to navigate market volatility, while, like Crystal, also having some of their own skin in the game.

 Average, Top Quartile, Bottom Quartile Performance of Managers